azerion/bluestack-sdk-android/Home.md

 	}
 ```

-adsAdapter.interstitialDidFail(Exception adsException): will be called when all ads servers fail. it will return the error of last called ads server.
+interstitialDidFail(Exception adsException): will be called when all ads servers fail. it will return the error of last called ads server.
 ```
 #!java
 @Override